-Koinly’s crypto tax software does all the calculations on yours (and your client's behalf).
+Koinly’s crypto tax software does all the calculations on behalf of you (and your client).
 It imports transactions from all the exchanges, wallets, or blockchain a given investor uses, identifies the cost basis of those transactions (or the fair market value on the day of the transaction), and converts it into GBP - saving hours of spreadsheets and manual calculations.

-In even better news, Koinly generates a variety of HMRC-compliant crypto tax reports, ready to help your client file or you to file on their behalf.
+In even better news, Koinly generates a variety of crypto tax reports compliant with HMRC guidelines, ready to help your client file easily.

 Koinly offers licences for crypto accountants managing every step on behalf of their clients, or your client can simply give you access to their existing Koinly account via their settings.